Using Data-as-a-Service to Accelerate Digital Initiatives

 By Katya Mironova

 Financial markets firms are increasingly capitalising on their data by taking advantage of cloud-based technologies that enable them to seamlessly connect with desktop applications.
-In a recent webinar, industry experts discussed how Data-as-a-Service enhances client experience, widens digital distribution channels and provides better workflow efficiency and automation for end-users.
+In a recent webinar, industry experts discussed how Data-as-a-Service enhances the client experience, widens digital distribution channels and provides better workflow efficiency and automation for end users.

 Microsoft reported a record fiscal year in July 2020 with commercial cloud revenues surpassing $50bn for the first time, an increase of more than a third from a year ago.
 Satya Nadella, chief executive officer of Microsoft, said on the earnings call that the previous five months had shown that digital technology intensity is key to business resilience.
 Nadella said: “Organisations that build their own digital capability will recover faster and emerge from this crisis stronger.
 We are seeing businesses accelerate the digitisation of every part of their operations to reimagine how they meet customer needs.”